Longer Tables, Not Higher Walls

 What I’m cooking up on Substack

 Longer Tables is a home for stories that show how food connects us.
-Each week, I’ll explore our shared food history and food future, the politics of hunger and nutrition and the state of disaster relief.
-With the help of my team, I’ll also answer your cooking questions, post interviews and profiles of my food heroes, plus video postcards from my home in Washington, D.C. and my travels.
+Each week, I’ll explore our shared food history and food future, the politics of hunger and nutrition, the recipes that I grew up with and the ones I share with my family.
+I’ll post interviews and profiles of my food heroes and the people I’m lucky enough to work with.
+And with the help of my team, I’ll also answer your cooking questions—ingredients, techniques…really anything!
+You can email us at email@example.com and every few weeks I’ll answer your questions.

 Pull up a chair to our Longer Table

-Speaking of travel, you may have noticed I’m on the road … a lot.
-Longer Tables is going to be a key way that I stay in touch with our growing community of food people and activists.
+You may have noticed I’m on the road…a lot.
+Longer Tables is an important way that for me to stay in touch with our growing community of food people and food fighters.

 Members will have access to an archive of my favorite recipes, including classic tapas like tortilla española and gambas al ajillo—and others that don’t even require turning on the stove (open a can of Spanish anchovies … open a jar of piquillo peppers … assemble on a plate and garnish with green olives … and drizzle with Spanish extra-virgin olive oil.
 Boom!)

 Substack members can also join in monthly community discussion threads about those recipes, cooking hacks and, of course, the national and international food policies that affect us all.